daminrido139/leviosa/README.md

-# **SignLearn: AI-Powered Sign Language Learning and Translation Platform**
+# **Leviosa: AI-Powered Sign Language Learning and Translation Platform**

-SignLearn is a groundbreaking application designed to empower deaf and mute students through real-time sign language translation, interactive learning modules, and advanced AI-powered tools.
+Leviosa is a groundbreaking application designed to empower deaf and mute students through real-time sign language translation, interactive learning modules, and advanced AI-powered tools.
 Built using Flutter, MediaPipe, and machine learning technologies, the app is tailored to bridge the communication gap and enhance education accessibility.

 ---